jeremyhsimons/CI_PP3_DungeonEscape/README.md

 In order to navigate through levels of the dungeon, the user must type their moves in the format:
 DIRECTION,STEPS where:
-* DIRECTION is U, D, L, R (up, down, left, right)
+* DIRECTION is U, D, L, R (up, down, left, right).
-* STEPS is a whole number between 1 and 9
+* STEPS is a whole number between 1 and 9.
 #### Examples
 * Entering U,3 in the terminal would move the character up by 3 steps.
 * Entering R,1 in the terminal would move the character right by 1 step.